 - Aphids cause stunted growth with curled or distorted leaves.
 This can weaken the plant

-- Most aphids also excrete a sticky honeydew on foliage, stems and fruits, which allows the growth of black sooty moulds
+- Many aphids also excrete a sticky honeydew on foliage, stems and fruits, which allows the growth of black sooty moulds

 - White cast skins of aphids accumulate on the upper surface of leaves